Shopify/storefront-api-examples/vue-graphql-client/README.md

 ## Configuring

-The project is configured to use the [GraphQL Demo store](https://graphql.myshopify.com/) using an API key that was found in other project repos.
+The project is already configured out of the box to use the [GraphQL Demo store](https://graphql.myshopify.com/) leveraging an API key that was found in other project repos.

 TO DO: Add instructions on how to hook up the example site to your own store (hint: checkout the `ShopifyClient.ts` file)

 ## Running

-### Compiles and Hot-reloads for Development
+### Development

-Start a local server for development:
+Start a local server for development which compiles the source code and also has hot-reloads:

 ```
 npm run serve
 ```

-### Compiles and Minifies for Production
+### Production

-Build production files for deployment:
+Compiles and minifies production files for deployment:

 ```
 npm run build